Vita Ædwardi Regis: Historiography

 Barlow argues that the first half of the book—the half dealing with Edward's reign and the doings of the house of Godwin—was written between 1065 and 1066, while the second half—in which the miracles of Edward are recounted—was most likely written around 1067.
 This opinion has been the subject of controversy, since it says the book was started before the Norman invasion and completed afterward.

 There have been a variety of suggestions proposed by other historians regarding the date of the Vita.
 Monika Otter and Tom Licence agree with Barlow that the text was started and finished on either side of the Battle of Hastings.
 One of the most extreme opinions on the date of the Vita was proposed by Marc Bloch in 1923.
 He said that the entire work was an early 12th century forgery.
 This view is not held by any current historians.
-Barlow dismisses Bloch's theory, saying that the single manuscript can be reliably dated to around AD 1100, and that it at least the earlier part of the text was in use in the 1080's.
+Barlow dismisses Bloch's theory, saying that the single manuscript can be reliably dated to around AD 1100, and that it at least the earlier part of the text was in use in the 1080s.
 Likewise, J. L. Grassi says that whoever wrote the Vita clearly had access to inside and personal information about the king, and was probably even present at Edward's death.